-'His Lizzy begging that his grave might be her grave

-with her to the spot.
-While the daughter was gone | The language of it shows the unfortunate writer to have been a most intellectual voung man, but the farm, was attracted to the spot, and he kindly caused extravagant outbursts of his passion which it displays the poor fellow to be conveyed home, and sent on to proves, almost beyond a doubt, that his mind was in Brill for a surgeon, who met Hawes on the way to some way affected.
-The second is written in the his cottage.
-The wife said the parish had not found same superior style, and bears the date of the day, that has been entertained amongst the friends and that they at times had not had a bit of bread for two relatives, that he had prevailed upon the miserable
+"His Lizzy begging that his grave might be her grave also."
+The language of it shows the unfortunate writer to have been a most intellectual young man, but the extravagant outbursts of his passion which it displays proves, almost beyond a doubt, that his mind was in some way affected.
+The second is written in the same superior style, and bears the date of the day, last Sunday, on which he effected his fatal purposes.
+The tenor of the letter fully confirms the supposition that they at times had not had a bit of bread for two relatives, that he had prevailed upon the miserable days together; that on the day of the accident they girl to forfeit her existence with his.
+It states "that ere she (Miss Chapman) had received that epistle were as to the cause of death; that they had not to leave it, and she for whom he had lived, had told him

-THE SUICIDE AT MILE-END.-THE INQUEST.-On Wednesday at noon, Mr. Baker, coroner for the eastern division of Middlesex, and a jury of the inhabitants of Stepney, assembled at the Fox Tavern, Russell-street, Mile-end, to inquire into the deaths of Charles William Duckett, aged 21, and Elizabeth Conviction for Poacuing.-Benjamin Shakeshaft, out of a barn; the drainage around them bad; no Williams, aged 27, the two young persons who delabourer, has been convicted before W. L. Childe, chambers in them, save on the ground floor, where stroyed themselves by taking prussic acid, under the Esq., and the Rev. T. Woodward, for being found on the poor inmates have to live, cook, &c., with a very extraordinary circumstances before detailed...
-In the course of the proceedings the Coroner had pursuit of game, and has been sentenced to three feet by nine, an earth floor with a few stones laid in, handed to him a letter, which was contained in an months' hard labour, and at the expiration of that and from the floor to the roof entirely open.
-On an envelope with a black border, found lying on the period to find sureties not to offend against the Game old bedstead lay deceased, and by the side of it was table in the room where the bodies were discovered, Laws for the term of one year, or in default to be fur- another for his three children to rest on, the bedsteads addressed "To Miss Margaret Chapman, 21, Lucasther imprisoned for the space of six months. - Salis- fully occupying full one half of the place, and but few street.
-Commercial-road," cousin to Miss Williams.
-The enclosures were read: one consisted of poetry, addressed to Miss Chapman, beautifully written and illuminated in various coloured inks, entitled "The Last Lay of the Broken Hearts."
-The verses were fair sample of the composition:- Change thou the scene; look here, and thou shalt find The spirit wounded with sternest sorrow's dart-The madden'd brain, the wild, the wandering mind-The cheek that's blighted, and the broken heart.
+THE SUICIDE AT MILE-END.-THE INQUEST.-On Wednesday at noon, Mr. Baker, coroner for the accompanying the jury to view the body, we shall eastern division of Middlesex, and a jury of the inever remember.
+It was wretched in the extreme, and habitants of Stepney, assembled at the Fox Tavern, bespoke the utmost privation and poverty.
+The Russell-street, Mile-end, to inquire into the deaths abode appears, with three others, to have been formed of Charles William Duckett, aged 21, and Elizabeth Conviction for Poaching.-Benjamin Shakeshaft, out of a barn; the drainage around them bad; no Williams, aged 27, the two young persons who dechambers in them, save on the ground floor, where stroyed themselves by taking prussic acid, under the the poor inmates have to live, cook, &c., with a very extraordinary circumstances before detailed ..

+pursuit of game, and has been sentenced to three feet by nine, an earth floor with a few stones laid in, handed to him a letter, which was contained in an months' hard labour, and at the expiration of that and from the floor to the roof entirely open.
+On an envelope with a black border, found lying on the period to find sureties not to offend against the Game old bedstead lay deceased, and by the side of it was table in the room where the bodies were discovered, another for his three children to rest on, the bedsteads addressed "To Miss Margaret Chapman, 21, Lucasfully occupying full one half of the place, and but few street, Commercial-road," cousin to Miss Williams.
+The enclosures were read: one consisted of poetry. addressed to Miss Chapman, beautifully written and He had risen from his pillow long before the break of illuminated in various coloured inks, entitled "The

+Change thou the scene; look here, and thou shalt find The spirit wounded with sternest sorrow's dart-The madden'd brain, the wild, the wandering mind-The cheek that's blighted, and the broken heart.